google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

-The server may also use an Online Certificate Status Protocol (OCSP) [RFC6960] response extension (see {{ocsp_transinfo_extension}}), popularly known as "OCSP stapling."
+The server may also use an Online Certificate Status Protocol (OCSP) [RFC6960] response extension (see {{ocsp_transinfo_extension}}), providing the OCSP response as part of the TLS handshake.
+Providing a response during a TLS handshake is popularly known as "OCSP stapling."
 For TLS
 1.3, the information is encoded as an extension in the `status_request` extension data; see Section 4.4.2.1 of [RFC8446].
 For TLS 1.2, the information